 I hope those last steps are clear.
-It’s far easier to just associate an Image ID within the Host Registration Process than doing everything via the Web Interface.
+It's far easier to just associate an Image ID within the Host Registration Process than to do everything via the Web Interface.
 Saves a ton of time.

 ADDITIONAL INFORMATION REGARDING WINDOWS SERVER DHCP + EXTRAS

-Thanks to the User “ICT” below in the comments, I can share a bit additional information with you regarding the whole setup with Windows Server and a couple other options.
+Thanks to the User "ICT" below in the comments, I can share a bit of additional information with you regarding the whole setup with Windows Server and a couple of other options.

 He pointed out: